susannalles/DHPracticum_Spring23/schedule.md

 1. Read:
   - Presner, Todd, and David Shepard. “[Mapping the Geospatial Turn.](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118680605.ch14)” In A New Companion to Digital Humanities, ed. by S. Schreibman, et al. Oxford: Wiley Black 2016, pp. 201-212.
+  - Drucker, Johanna.
+"Chapter 7 Data Mining and Analysis." *The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship*.
+Routledge, 2021.
 2. Hands-on
 - Clifford, Jim, et al. “[Intro to Google Maps and Google Earth](https://programminghistorian.org/en/lessons/googlemaps-googleearth).” *Programming Historian*, no. 2, Dec.
 2013.
 3. Explore and pick ours: